walterhiggins/ScriptCraft/docs/API-Reference.md

 ... where {serverAddress} is the ip address of the server (this is displayed to whoever invokes the classroom.allowScripting() function.)

+### jsp classroom command
+The `jsp classroom` command makes it easy for tutors to turn on or off classroom mode.
+This command can only be used by server operators.
+To turn on classroom mode (enable scripting for all players):

+    jsp classroom on

+To turn off classroom mode (disable scripting for all players):

+    jsp classroom off

+The `jsp classroom` command is provided as an easier way to turn on or off classroom mode.
+This should be used in preference to the classroom.allowScripting() function which is provided only for programmatically enabling or disabling classroom mode.

 ### classroom.allowScripting() function